vajohn/text-me/readMe.md

 - MySQL with a database/schema named `text_me`
 - Postman or any other API testing tool

 **ℹ️ Info:** Please check the applications resources/textMe.postman_collection.json file for the API collection.
+You can find the websocket collection [here](https://interstellar-water-8096.postman.co/workspace/Team-Workspace~7ecf4a18-6c10-4dd5-820b-f5a8b82ff95b/collection/6602bfc4576521afcb09370d?action=share&creator=2396352)

 ## Using the Application
 ### Authentication